 The Department of Speech-Language-Hearing Sciences offers undergraduate students a number of opportunities to learn outside the classroom, obtain job skills and real-world experience, and make connections on campus and in the community.
 There are multiple ways for you to be involved, including observation hours, service learning, and research.

 A great way to learn more about speech-language pathology and audiology is to complete observation hours with a licensed professional.
 Observation hours completed at the undergraduate level may also count towards clinical competencies for students planning to pursue graduate education in speech-language pathology.
 Learn more about how to obtain observation hours.

 SLHS offers undergraduate students research opportunities with SLHS faculty members or University-wide faculty.
-Students can gain valuable research experience as undergraduates by participating in the Undergraduate Research Opportunities Program (UROP), and honors students can pursue faculty-directed research as part of their honors thesis.
+Students can gain valuable research experience as undergraduates by participating in the Undergraduate Research Opportunities Program (UROP) and honors students can pursue faculty-directed research as part of their honors thesis.
+Our faculty created an inspiring YouTube video about research with SLHS.
 Discover your research opportunities within our department.